acho98/practical-transformers/README.md

 Introduction to Hugging Face and Transformers
 Setting up the environment
-Basic usage of Transformer models
+Basic usage of Transformer models.
 Exercises and practice projects.

 ## Target Audience: